leaf-ai/studio-go-runner/README.md

 The runner can be deployed to a wide variety of different platforms.
 Information concerning the generic Kubernetes deployment is detailed in the next major section.

 While specific cloud deployments are detailed using scripting capable CLI commands the cloud vendor specific tools such as AKS for AWS can just as easily be used within the vendors web UI portals.
+Prior to using these guides the Kubernetes tooling install steps, below, should have been completed.
 Information concerning the individual platforms can be found in the following documents:

 [AWS Kubernetes support](docs/aws_k8s.md)